anupp29/clubconn/README.md

 Follow the detailed instructions in [FIREBASE_SETUP.md](./FIREBASE_SETUP.md) to:
 - Create a Firebase project
-- Enable Authentication providers
+- Enable Authentication providers (Email/Password, Google, GitHub)
-- Set up Firestore database
+- Set up Firestore database with proper collections
-- Configure security rules
+- Configure security rules for data protection
-- Get your Firebase configuration
+- Get your Firebase configuration credentials

 #### 4. Configure Firebase in the project

 The Firebase configuration is already set up in `lib/firebase.ts`.
-If you need to use your own Firebase project, update the configuration:
+Update it with your own Firebase project credentials:

 ```typescript
 // lib/firebase.ts